 |

-(RSFSR) of 1918, adopted at the fifth All-Russian Congress of the
+(rsfsr) of 1918, adopted at the fifth all-russian congress of the

-Soviets on July 10, 1918, was very noticeably class-based in
+soviets on july 10, 1918, was very noticeably class-based in

-character.
-It reflected the slogans proclaimed by the Bolsheviks as
+character. it reflected the slogans proclaimed by the bolsheviks as

-they prepared the way for and carried out the 1917 coup.
-All power
+they prepared the way for and carried out the 1917 coup. all power

-was given to the Soviets, private land ownership was abolished and
+was given to the soviets, private land ownership was abolished and

 certain social groups had their political rights restricted.

-The constitution’s authors did away with virtually all the
+the constitution抯 authors did away with virtually all the

 democratic principles of the representative system of power that had

-been developed by that time.
-The new constitution gave no place
+been developed by that time. the new constitution gave no place

 whatsoever to parliamentary institutions, an accountable government,

-recognition of opposition rights, the rule of law and so on.
-The
+recognition of opposition rights, the rule of law and so on. the

 issue of overstepping or abusing authority had not even been raised,